Every Recipe for the Perfect Easter Brunch 2023

 Frittata is classic Easter brunch fare, and the inclusion of beautiful green asparagus makes it seasonally appropriate.
 The blessing of a frittata is that you can generally make filling substitutes with whatever you have on hand — although the goat cheese, Parmesan, and fresh thyme here are pretty special.

-Premade pastry dough helps Ham, Cheese, and Broccoli Quiche come together quickly, and the ham makes it feel nice and Easter-y.
+Store-bought pastry dough helps Ham and Cheese Quiche come together quickly, and the ham makes it feel nice and Easter-y.
 Remember, real men do eat quiche — especially on Easter Sunday.
 If this is your year to try Eggs Benedict, Simply Recipes tells you how to make a foolproof blender hollandaise (the only potentially tricky part of the recipe) and how to create perfect poached eggs.
-For a casual, almost one-recipe brunch idea, how about Cheesy Egg, Avocado and Bacon Breakfast Sandwiches, made in mini bagels?
+For a casual, almost one-recipe brunch idea, how about Cheesy Egg, Avocado, and Bacon Breakfast Sandwiches, made in mini bagels?

 Easter bacon and ham recipes